 How does it work?

 The guest list is small.
 For some elopements, it’s just the two of you, your celebrant and photographer.
-Many couples add a bridesmaid or Best man too.
+Many couples add a bridesmaid or best man too.
 But generally the number is below ten people.
 Our celebrants are all experienced in elopement ceremonies and will play a key role in making it super-special on the day.
 But don’t cut back too much.
 You definitely need a photographer and we strongly recommend a videographer too, to capture the spirit of your day.

 You can make it your own

-Of course, you can decide to add special elements which will make your day unique – a vintage car to get to your chosen location, a wonderfully over-the- top bouquet or flower crown, a yacht sunset finale, some carefully-chosen decor, an eagle ring-bearer, a live serenade by a violinist, post-ceremony photos on the beach, a themed wedding cake or a privately catered wedding feast in your own villa or apartment.
+Of course, you can decide to add special elements which will make your day unique – a vintage car to get to your chosen location, a wonderfully over-the- top bouquet or flower crown, a yacht sunset finale, some carefully-chosen decor, doves or an eagle ring-bearer, a live serenade by a violinist, post-ceremony photos on the beach, a themed wedding cake or a privately catered wedding feast in your own villa or apartment.

 Still not sure if an elopement is right for you?